lalten/rpg_dvs_ros/doc/README.md

   * [Ideas for Future Improvements](#ideas-for-future-improvements)
     * [Improvements to eDVS Ros Driver](#improvements-to-edvs-ros-driver)

+## Project Summary

-## Project Goal
+### Project Goal

 In order to extract depth information from a stereo camera setup, most methods require some information about their positioning towards each other.
 The geometrical and intrinsic camera parameters as well as the rectification matrix are necessary to calculate world coordinates from image features.
 A number of tools and a lot of literature on this topic exists and is in widespread use the research community and industry.
 The calibration procedure for conventional cameras is highly standardized.
 Dynamic Vision Sensors are a promising new type of sensor that works with events instead of frames.
 Like traditional cameras, the mounted lens needs to be calibrated to achieve exact depth information.
 However, because of the difference in information representation between the two kinds of sensors, conventional calibration procedures like checkerboard corner detection cannot be applied.
 This research project aims to develop a method that facilitates extracting the parameters from a vision stream of a stereo eDVS camera setup.

+### Initial Plan

+In the beginning of the project, the core thought of our plan was the following: Get as fast as possible to a working calibration setup and then iterate on this initial setup.
+Therefore, we have chosen to use existing software and methods to calibrate a camera.
+In details, the road map included:

+  * Plum Bob camera model (as in OpenCV library): Simplest method, which is in use for normal cameras with usual lenses (not fish-eye lenses) and should therefore also work for an eDVS
+  * Assumption of one planar stereo pair with overlapping field of view as it is the most common setup and simplifies the calibration method
+  * Implement eDVS driver for ROS in order to profit from existing image processing tools and to run stand alone (open source and e.g. without Matlab)
+  * Use available user interface of ROS (ros rqt) to make calibration run more user friendly
+  * Use existing LED board for calibration: Provides wider viewing angles and better frequency tracking than an animated image displayed on a computer monitor.
+  * Benchmark mathematical model using reprojection
+  * Benchmark stereo setup using ground-truth data and a calibration rig

+### Key Challenges

+The issues in our project confirmed our approach to focus on a simple working calibration setup in the beginning.
+A summary of the main obstacles are listed below:

+  * **eDVS Driver**:
+    - The available protocol of the event stream does not provide a reliable method to find the beginning of packets.
+Especially the "E1" type, which we used at first, often lead to wrong packet beginnings and therefore corrupted data.
+    - The hardware supports to set biases.
+But even with the help of our supervisors, we could not implement a working version.
+The camera freezes as soon as biases are read or changed.
+    - Under-documented protocol, rough or not available drivers made our own modifications necessary and error prone.
+  * **LED Board**:
+    - Reflections at the corner of the LED board had negative influence on the pattern detection.
+    - The original software of the board did not fit our purpose: Several different blinking frequencies and too many blinking LEDs at once (80) made detection overly complicated or even impossible.
+    - Movements of the board or cameras during the calibration process introduced blur over time.
+    - Missing documentation of the LED board firmware made changes very challenging and time consuming.
+  * **Pattern detection issues**:
+    - The key challenge was to reliably detect the LED pattern in the event stream.
+Many factors, like movements, too many LED points, reflections, dark light, noise, limited optics and low sensor resolution made this task very complicated to master.
+    - Even with a more reliable detection method, sometimes the patterns are spurious or even wrong.
+Consequentially, we introduced an optional manual step to exclude wrong patterns from the calibration step.
+  * **Varying intrinsic camera parameters**: The sometimes substantial differences in the intrinsic parameters of two cameras lead to problems in the stereo rectification: It impeded to correctly identify a plausible rectification matrix.
+Therefore, the 3D reconstruction is sometimes very challenging.

+### Summary of Results

+Our proposed method does successfully calibrate, undistort and rectify mono or stereo setups.

+In our evaluation, we found that quality issues persists: A repeated calibration of one camera using the same setup led to varying intrinsic camera parameters.
+Especially the focal length and the principal point of view varied more than 15%.

+### Future Work

+We achieved all of the project goals.
+Still, there are many areas to improve our presented solution.
+We propose two main points:

+  * **Repeatable identification of intrinsic camera parameters**: Investigate main influence on varying performance and results (e.g. limitations of camera model, noisy data)
+  * **Provide additional calibration guidance**: As an example, add an assistant, which guides the user through the calibration process (e.g. connect cameras, automatically estimate quality of available patterns).

-### What is an eDVS?
+## What is an eDVS?

 An eDVS (embedded Dynamic Vision Sensor) produces an event stream.
 Compared to a usual frame-based camera, the eDVS produces an event every time a pixel changes.
 This key difference enables for example very fast feedback cycles (<5ms).
 The used  so-called silicon retina chips are developed by the [The Institute of Neuroinformatics Zürich](https://www.ini.uzh.ch/), which also provides [further information](http://siliconretina.ini.uzh.ch/wiki/index.php).
 In our project we used the miniaturized [eDVS](https://wiki.lsr.ei.tum.de/nst/programming/edvsgettingstarted).

 ## Software Setup

 ### Existing Software as Starting Point
-Camera calibration and rectification is already done routinely for &bdquo;normal&ldquo;, frame-based cameras.
+Camera calibration and rectification is already done routinely for "normal", frame-based cameras.
 Therefore, there exist many tools to tackle the task.
 One of them is the open-source computer vision library [OpenCV](http://opencv.org/).
 Based on this library, the open source [Robot Operating System (ROS)](http://wiki.ros.org/camera_calibration) provides a package, called [Camera Calibration](http://wiki.ros.org/camera_calibration).
 It helps to facilitate the calibration process of &bdquo;monocular or stereo cameras using a checkerboard calibration target&ldquo; <sup>[1](http://wiki.ros.org/camera_calibration)</sup>.
 Unfortunately, it is only for frame-based cameras.
 For that reason, the [Robotics and Perception Group of Zurich](http://rpg.ifi.uzh.ch/) published another open-source package for ROS called [rpg_dvs_ros](https://github.com/uzh-rpg/rpg_dvs_ros).
 The software tries to use existing parts of the camera_calibration package and OpenCV again.

 Instead of trying to reinvent the wheel again, we think the best approach is to build upon proven existing software.
 Therefore, this project uses the rpg_dvs_ros  package as starting point.
 We forked the original repository in order to implement and add our new features.